SECURITIES AND EXCHANGE COMMISSION

 •European Medicines Agency regulatory submission for RYEQO for the treatment of women with endometriosis-associated pain is expected in calendar year 2022.
 Richter will be the sponsor.

-•Product revenue, net from sales of ORGOVYX and MYFEMBREE in the U.S. for the three months ended September 30, 2021 were $18.7 million and $0.6 million, respectively.
-For the three months ended September 30, 2021 product revenue, net also includes revenues related to product supply to Richter of $1.7 million, as well as royalties on net sales of RYEQO in Richter’s Territory of less than $0.1 million.
+•Product revenue, net from sales of ORGOVYX and MYFEMBREE in the U.S. for the three months ended December 31, 2021 were $24.4 million and $2.4 million, respectively.
+For the three months ended December 31, 2021 product revenue, net also includes revenues related to product supply to Richter of $2.3 million, as well as royalties on net sales of RYEQO in Richter’s Territory of $0.1 million.
 There was no such revenue recorded in the comparable prior year period.

-Research and development (R&D) expenses for the three months ended September 30, 2021, were $26.3 million compared to $40.5 million for the comparable prior year period.
-The decrease in R&D expenses reflects cost share reimbursements from Pfizer for certain R&D expenses and a reduction in clinical study costs as a result of the completion and wind down of Myovant’s Phase 3 LIBERTY, HERO, and SPIRIT studies.
-This decrease was partially offset by an increase in medical affairs personnel expenses to support the U.S. launches of ORGOVYX and MYFEMBREE.
+Research and development (R&D) expenses for the three months ended December 31, 2021, were $25.7 million compared to $30.5 million for the comparable prior year period.
+The decrease in R&D expenses primarily reflects a reduction in clinical study costs as a result of the completion and wind down of Myovant’s Phase 3 LIBERTY, HERO, and SPIRIT studies, as well as higher cost sharing with Pfizer for certain R&D expenses.

-Selling, general and administrative (SG&A) expenses for the three months ended September 30, 2021, were $58.8 million compared to $31.3 million for the comparable prior year period.
-The increase was primarily due to higher expenses to support the ORGOVYX and MYFEMBREE U.S. launches, including higher personnel-related costs primarily due to the hiring of Myovant’s commercial operations, marketing, and market access teams, as well as the oncology and women’s health sales forces, and higher general overhead expenses to support Myovant’s organizational growth.
+Selling, general and administrative (SG&A) expenses for the three months ended December 31, 2021, were $72.1 million compared to $49.2 million for the comparable prior year period.
+The increase was primarily due to higher expenses to support the ORGOVYX and MYFEMBREE U.S. launches, including higher personnel-related costs primarily due to the hiring of Myovant’s commercial operations, marketing, and market access teams, as well as the oncology and women’s health sales forces.

 As previously announced, Myovant will hold a webcast and conference call at 8:30 a.m.
 Eastern Time (5:30 a.m.
-Pacific Time) today, October 26, 2021, to discuss financial results for its second fiscal quarter ended September 30, 2021 and corporate updates.
+Pacific Time) today, January 26, 2022, to discuss financial results for its third fiscal quarter ended December 31, 2021 and corporate updates.
 Investors and the general public may access a live webcast of the call by visiting the investor relations page of Myovant’s website at investors.myovant.com.
-Institutional investors and analysts may also participate in the conference call by dialing 1-800-532-3746 in the U.S. or +1-470-495-9166 from outside the U.S. The webcast will be archived on Myovant’s Investor Relations website following the call.
+Institutional investors and analysts may also participate in the conference call by dialing 1-800-532-3746 in the U.S. or +1-470-495-9166 from outside the U.S. The webcast will be archived on Myovant’s investor relations website following the call.

 Relugolix is a once-daily, oral gonadotropin-releasing hormone (GnRH) receptor antagonist that reduces testicular testosterone, a hormone known to stimulate the growth of prostate cancer, and ovarian estradiol, a hormone known to stimulate the growth of uterine fibroids and endometriosis.
 ORGOVYX® (relugolix 120 mg) was approved in the U.S. by the FDA in December 2020 as the first and only oral GnRH receptor antagonist for the treatment of adult patients with advanced prostate cancer, and relugolix (120 mg) is also under regulatory review in Europe for men with advanced prostate cancer.
-MYFEMBREE® (relugolix 40 mg, estradiol 1.0 mg, and norethindrone acetate 0.5 mg) was approved in the U.S. by the FDA in May 2021 as the first and only once-daily oral treatment for the management of heavy menstrual bleeding associated with uterine fibroids in premenopausal women, and by the European Commission and the Medicines and Healthcare products Regulatory Agency in July 2021 and August 2021, respectively, as RYEQO® for the treatment of moderate to severe symptoms of uterine fibroids in adult women of reproductive age.
-In September 2021, the FDA accepted Myovant Sciences’ supplemental New Drug Application for MYFEMBREE for the management of moderate to severe pain associated with endometriosis, setting a target action date of May 6, 2022.
-MYFEMBREE is also being assessed for contraceptive efficacy in women who are 18 to 50 years of age and at risk for pregnancy.
+MYFEMBREE® (relugolix 40 mg, estradiol 1.0 mg, and norethindrone acetate 0.5 mg) was approved in the U.S. by the FDA in May 2021 as the first and only once-daily oral treatment for the management of heavy menstrual bleeding associated with uterine fibroids in premenopausal women, with a treatment duration of up to 24 months, and by the European Commission and the Medicines and Healthcare products Regulatory Agency in July 2021 and August 2021, respectively, as RYEQO® for the treatment of moderate to severe symptoms of uterine fibroids in adult women of reproductive age, with no limitation for duration of use.
+In September 2021, the FDA accepted Myovant’s supplemental New Drug Application for MYFEMBREE for the management of moderate to severe pain associated with endometriosis, setting a target action date of May 6, 2022.
+MYFEMBREE is also being assessed for contraceptive efficacy in women with endometriosis or uterine fibroids who are 18 to 50 years of age and at risk for pregnancy.

 About Myovant Sciences